 |Size of Household||100% of Poverty Level (100% of visit covered)||200% of Poverty Level (75% of visit covered)||300% of Poverty Level (50% of visit covered)||400% of Poverty Level (25% of visit covered)|

 Supporting income documentation is required with this application to be eligible for this program.
 Supporting documentation must be in the form of an IRS Form 1040.
-If an IRS Form 1040 is not available, submit a brief letter explaining your income source and why an IRS Form 1040 is not available.
+If an IRS Form 1040 is not available, or if you have circumstances that you feel are not accurately reflected by last year’s tax return, submit a brief letter explaining your income source and why an IRS Form 1040 is not available or the extenuating circumstances.
 Additional documentation such as W-2 statements, copies of recent paychecks, and/or bank statements showing activity may be included as well.

 Upon completion of the financial assistance application, the applicant will be notified of a decision in writing within 10 business days.
 Click here for a copy of the financial assistance application.